Five Victims Burned Alive During California Wildfires While Trying To Escape From Car

 — The New York Times (@nytimes) November 11, 2018

-As the fires continue to spread, now areas of Southern California have also required mandatory evacuation bring the evacuee estimate to more than 250,000.
-Over the past couple of days, many celebrities’ homes have also been destroyed as the massive wildfires continue to blaze.
+As the fires continue to spread, new areas of Southern California have also required mandatory evacuation and that brings the evacuee estimate to more than 250,000.
+Over the past couple of days, many celebrities’ homes have been destroyed as the massive wildfires continue to blaze.
 On Friday, November 10, multiple reports revealed Caitlyn Jenner’s home suffered damage.
 She also took to social media to discuss the wildfires.

 “We’re safe, at a safe house.
 Um, don’t know if the house made it or not.
 It’s still up in the air,” she said in an Instagram video.

 Kim Kardashian and Kanye West were also among the list of celebrities who were forced to evacuate.
-The famed couple vacated their Hidden Hills, CA home on Thursday.
+The famed couple vacated their Hidden Hills home on Thursday.
 The Keeping Up With the Kardashians star revealed just how close the flames had gotten to her home.

 “I heard the flames have hit our property at our home in Hidden Hills but now are more contained and have stopped at the moment,” Kardashian tweeted.
 “It doesn’t seem like it is getting worse right now, I just pray the winds are in our favor … I’m just praying everyone is safe.”

 I heard the flames have hit our property at our home in Hidden Hills but now are more contained and have stopped at the moment.
 It doesn’t seems like it is getting worse right now, I just pray the winds are in our favor.
 God is good.
 I’m just praying everyone is safe ????????